stepanenko/stepanenko/readme.md

 > _First just make it work, then make it work right, then make it work better/faster._

-> _Don’t write code for something that isn’t actually required, yet.
-(YAGNI - You Aren’t Gonna Need It)_

 > _We spend more time maintaining software than we do creating it from scratch. - Eric Elliott “Composing Software”_

 > _Measuring programming progress by lines of code is like measuring aircraft building progress by weight. - Bill Gates_